Upcoming Events

 Can anyone shoot at NSSC sponsored events?

 Absolutely YES!
 All events are open to the public.
-All scores from our registerd matches are sent in to the NRA.
+All scores from our registered matches are sent in to the NRA.
 Most of our events are registered, although we do have practice matches early in the year and on Fridays.
 Getting your scores turned in for a new shooter will start them on the path moving through the ranks of Marksman(MK), SharpShooter(SS), Expert(EX), Master(MA) and High Master(HM).
 If you are not classified, you are Master Unclassified(MU) until you receive your NRA Ranking.

 What do I need to bring?
 What equipment will I need?